Sanders, Warren attract presidential speculation with big moves - NewsBreak

 Sanders had all but ruled out a third presidential campaign after coming up short against Biden and former Secretary of State Hillary Clinton in 2016.
 In May, he was explicit: “It’s very, very unlikely that I’ll be running for president ever again.”

 Some close to the senator take him at his word about his intentions.
-They believe chatter about his national prospects to be premature, nonserious or misguided.Christie calls Trump’s endorsements ‘all emotional decisions’
+They believe chatter about his national prospects to be premature, nonserious or misguided.What to watch for in Dr. Oz’s first televised Senate debate

 “This is a way for his team to keep him in the conversation,” said Chuck Rocha, who was a senior adviser for Sanders’s 2020 campaign.
 “If not him, others are already starting to plan and look.”